mendix/docs/content/releasenotes/web-modeler/index.md

 * You can now use the radio buttons widget in the page editor.
 * For an **Exclusive Split**, you can now configure split cases using the **Add case** button in the **Properties** pane of the microflow editor.
-* We added a progress bar to the steps in the product introduction and the guided tutorial that is available in the introduction app.
+* We added a progress bar to the steps in the guided product introduction tour that is available when you select **Start Your First App** when creating an app in the [Mendix Developer Portal](https://sprintr.home.mendix.com/).
 * We added support for the forthcoming release of Mendix 7.10.

 #### Fixes